 Central Animal Hospital is a member of the American Animal Hospital Association (AAHA) and its boarding facilities are accredited by Westchester County.

 Cheryl Gross, VMD graduated from the University of Pennsylvania School Veterinary Medicine and joined our health care team in 2000.
 Dr. Gross enjoys all phases of her profession, having a special interest in pocket pets, rabbits, and ultrasonography, a non-invasive diagnostic tool.
-Dr. Gross, her husband and their young children care for rescue pets, Newsy and Furby, 2 cats, and Kenzie, the sweetest Great Pyrenees.
+Dr. Gross, her husband and their young children care for rescue pets, Newsy and Furby, 2 cats, and Lacey, the sweetest Great Pyrenees.
 Here is Dr. Gross with one of her patients that resides at the Greenburgh Nature Center - a goat, that she neutered!

 Aura Truslow, DVM joined Central Animal Hospital in 2008.
 She graduated from Cornell University College of Veterinary Medicine.
 Dr. Truslow enjoys caring for all the pets she examines and meeting their owners.
 Like the other veterinarians in the practice, Dr. Truslow attends continuing education lectures, and recently attended one in acupuncture.
 She is fluent in Spanish, spending many years in Peru and Spain.
-At home, Dr. Truslow and her husband, an author, presently care for a dog, Annie, and their three sons.
+At home, Dr. Truslow and her husband, an author, presently care for a dog, Onslow, and their three sons.

 Donatella Hecht, VMD graduated from the University of Pennsylvania School Veterinary Medicine in 1999.
-Dr. Hecht has worked at referral hospitals around the Tri-State area and has appeared in several episodes of Animal Planet's "Animal Precinct".
+Dr. Hecht has worked at referral hospitals around the Tri-State area and has appeared in several episodes of Animal Planet's 'Animal Precinct'.
 In March 2009, she volunteered at the Hoopa Reservation in California providing veterinary aid to the animals in need in this Native American community.
 Dr. Hecht is fluent in Italian, French, and Spanish and has a working knowledge of American Sign Language.
 She lives in Westchester with her husband, 2 children, 2 cats, and a mixed breed rescue dog named Kevin.